 In addition to improving the aesthetic appeal of the lining, the main function of the finish or coating is to improve the durability of the timber and slow down the rate at which the timber will take up or lose moisture.
 This will maintain an attractive appearance and dimensional stability of the lining boards.
-There are several finishing coatings which can be used.
+There are several finishing coatings which can be used from a coatings supplier.